Battle of Berestechko: Armies

-A total of 33,313 registered Cossacks from the above.
-Additional 5 Cossack regiments (of Kyiv, Kaniv, Chernigiv, Nizhyn, Pavoloch) didn't participate in the battle being deployed mostly against the Lithuanian forces of Janusz Radziwiłł advancing on Kyiv.
-The registered Cossack force was supported by a large number of Ukrainian peasants armed with scythes, flails and the likes which were rather undisciplined and organised poorly.
-The Crimean Tatar horde is estimated to 28,000–33,000 men, though might be lower.
-There were also 2 thousand Don Cossacks and a few thousand of Turks and Vlachs.
+A total of 33,313 from the above.
+Additional 5 Cossack regiments (of Kyiv, Kaniv, Chernihiv, Nizhyn, Pavoloch) didn't participate in the battle being deployed mostly against the Lithuanian forces of Janusz Radziwiłł advancing on Kyiv.
+The Registered Cossack force was supported by a large number of Ukrainian peasants armed with scythes, flails and the likes which were rather undisciplined and organised poorly.
+The Crimean Tatar force is estimated to 25,000–30,000 men, though might be lower.
+There were also 2,000 Don Cossacks and a few thousand of Turks and Vlachs.

-On 19 June 1651, the Polish army numbered 14,844 Polish cavalry, 2,250 German-style cavalry, 11,900 German-style infantry and dragoons, 2,950 Hungarian-style infantry (haiduks), 1,550 Lithuanian volunteers, and 960 Lipka Tatars.
-There were also 16,000 German mercenaries who suffered from disease and hunger due to delayed pay and inflated food prices in the camp.
+On 19 June 1651, the Crown Army numbered 14,844 Polish cavalry, 2,250 German-style cavalry, 11,900 German-style infantry and dragoons, 2,950 Hungarian-style infantry (haiduks), 1,550 Lithuanian volunteers, and 960 Lipka Tatars.
 A number of registered Cossacks remained loyal and participated in the battle on the Polish side.
 Many magnates brought in their large private armies.
 In addition, there was a huge militia force, of limited value, numbering 30,000 noblemen of the levée en masse.

 The Polish commanders were hoping to break the Cossack ranks with a charge of the Polish Winged Hussars, a tactic that had proven effective in many previous battles, including at Kircholm, and Kłuszyn (and which would later prove successful at the 1683 Battle of Vienna against the Turks).

-The Cossack army was well acquainted with this Polish style of war, having had much experience fighting against the Poles and alongside them.
+The Cossack Army was well acquainted with this Polish style of war, having had much experience fighting against the Poles and alongside them.
 Their preferred tactic was to avoid an open field battle, and to fight from the cover of a huge fortified camp.

-First day of battle
+First day of the battle

-2000 Polish cavalry (one regiment under the command of Aleksander Koniecpolski, supported by Jerzy Lubomirski, six pancerni cavalry companies of Jeremi Wiśniowiecki and Winged Hussars under the command of Stefan Czarniecki) repulsed the Tatars, who suffered heavy losses.
+2,000 Polish cavalry (one regiment under the command of Aleksander Koniecpolski, supported by Jerzy Lubomirski, six pancern cavalry companies of Jeremi Wiśniowiecki and Winged Hussars under the command of Stefan Czarniecki) repulsed the Crimean Tatars, who suffered heavy losses.
 During the first day of "skirmishes by the Tatar and Cossack vanguard regiments", the Poles were victorious "since their army sustained that first attack cheerfully and in high spirits".